Chapter 2: Fallen

 Emily wanders toward the art-in-progress with eyes jumping between the subject and the canvas.
 "I'm not so sure that painting looks like Campbell," she proclaims.
 I suppress a smile.
 Leave it to her to insult the great Sokolov.

 I pat her head.
 "Let him finish.
 He may surprise you."
-His end results are great.
-Maybe not to the level of his hoopla, but he does not disappoint.
+His art may not be to the level of his publicity, but he rarely disappoints in the end.

-"Be sure to teach the young lady in the proper arts, Lord Protector," Sokolov follows.
-"She must be versed in them to be a true ruler."
+"Be sure the young lady is taught in the proper arts, Lord Protector," Sokolov lectures.
+"She must be well versed in them to be a true ruler."

 "I will.
 Whether or not your paintings become a part of such a lesson remains to be seen."
-My comment makes him face me in anger.
+My comment makes him glare at me in rivalry.
 I match his gaze, and he submits immediately.
-The man's ego could stand a good bruising.
-As he returns to his work, I follow the stairs to the gazebo above.
+As he returns to his work with a bruised ego, I follow the stairs to the gazebo above.

 Curnow is waiting at the entrance of the stone building, keeping his distance from the politicians talking in the far side.
 He knows the conversation is not his place, and I do not blame him for avoiding it.
-Jessamine and Burrows are going at it again, tempers flaring all the way over here.
-Emily stays by my side as we observe.
-I would like to know how things stand between them before entering the argument.
+Jessamine and Burrows are arguing again, flared tempers visible from here.
+Emily stays by my side as we observe: I would like to know how things stand before entering the argument.